Little Schloss & Big Schloss Loop

 Last Looks

-On my way down, the Rhododendrons were in peak bloom.
+On my way down, the rhododendrons were in peak bloom.
 Their pink flowers were in abundance.
 I usually don’t get to see them like that, so I took a few minutes to enjoy it.

 Rhododendron periclymenoides